nnguyen168/gapminder/README.md

-# Project: Gapminder World data: how the world has changed for 200 years?
+# Gapminder data: how the world has changed for 200 years?

 ## Table of Contents
 <ul>